Particle System Panel¶

 - Duplicate Particle Systems

 Duplicates the particle system within the active object.
-The Duplicate Settings option (in the Operator panel) will duplicate settings as well, so the new particle system uses its own settings.
+The Duplicate Settings option (in the Adjust Last Operation panel) will duplicate settings as well, so the new particle system uses its own settings.

 - Particle Settings